 Lichen Planus (LP) is a skin rash that is triggered by the immune system.
-The condition usually clears up by itself within several weeks or months.
-There are also treatments that can manage your symptoms.
+The condition usually clears up by itself within several weeks or months, but there are also treatments that can manage your symptoms.
 Lichen planus may be uncomfortable, however it isn’t usually considered dangerous.
 For a small number of women, LS or LP can develop into a type of skin cancer called squamous cell cancer

 Lichen planus is a skin rash that is triggered by the immune system.
 It is not known why the immune response occurs.
 There may be several contributing factors, and each case is different.
 Potential causes include: